-Before Friendship Day arrives and the school year starts again, encourage kids to think about one of the most beautiful gifts in their lives—the gift of supportive, caring and fun friends.
+Before Friendship Day arrives and the school year starts again, encourage kids to think about one of the most beautiful gifts in their lives—the gift of supportive, caring, and fun friends and strong friendships.

 1. Brainstorm several ways to treat your best friend on Friendship Day.
 What would make him or her feel loved?